7RU7H/Archive/Software/Operating-Systems/Linux/Linux-Concepts/Linux-Permissions-and-Rights.md

 # Linux Permissions and Rights

-Each File or Directory has specific permissions for User, Groups and Other for each are symbolized thusly:
+Each File or Directory has specific permissions for User, Groups and Other for each are symbolised:

 Category | Symbol Used
 --- | ---